BQSKit/bqskit/CONTRIBUTING.md

 to generate inputs according to some strategy.
 BQSKit has several custom strategies that can be found in `bqskit.utils.test` module.
 We recommend using `hypothesis` to test complex functionality that may have corner cases.

+BQSKit also uses [nbval](https://github.com/computationalmodelling/nbval) to check that the tutorial notebooks under `examples/tutorials/` still execute correctly.
+This isn't part of the default `uv run pytest` (only `tests/` is collected by default), so if you change a public API or edit a tutorial notebook, please run it explicitly before pushing with `uv run pytest --nbval-lax examples/tutorials/`.